PAF Base M.M. Alam: History

-Originally a World War II airstrip, it was decided that Mianwali would be upgraded into a satellite airbase for PAF Base Mushaf (then PAF Base Sargodha) during the 1965 Indo-Pak War to act as an alternate recovery airfield.
+Originally a World War II airstrip, it was decided that Mianwali would be upgraded to a satellite airbase for PAF Base Mushaf (then PAF Base Sargodha) during the 1965 Indo-Pak War to act as an alternate recovery airfield.
 The airbase became operational in October 1971 and was first commanded by Group Captain S. M. Dutta.
 Aircraft of different types, including the Shenyang F-6, were operated from the base during the 1971 Indo-Pak War.
-Pilots and anti-aircraft gunners of Mianwali airbase shot down 5 enemy aircraft during that conflict, the first three days of which the base came under regular attacks.
+Pilots and anti-aircraft gunners of Mianwali airbase shot down 5 enemy aircraft during that conflict, during the first three days of which the base came under regular attacks.

 The airbase was again upgraded to a permanent operational airbase in August 1974, although construction of facilities was not completed for another three years.
 The first base commander was Wing Commander Sultan Muhammad.
 During November 1975, the No.1 Fighter Conversion Unit (FCU) was transferred to Mianwali airbase from PAF Base Masroor where it began fighter conversion training using the FT-5 dual-seat training aircraft.
-Over 500 fighter pilots have graduated since.
+Over 500 fighter pilots have since graduated.

 In November 1976, No.14 Squadron was transferred to Mianwali airbase for operational conversion of graduates of the No.1 Fighter Conversion Unit from dual-seat to the Shenyang F-6 single-seat fighter aircraft.
 When No.14 Squadron was selected to operate the F-16 in August 1986, it was transferred away from Mianwali airbase and replaced by No.25 Squadron.
 Further construction of facilities and transfer of units to the base took place during the 1980s.

-On January 5, 2012, No 1 Fighter Conversion Unit re-equipped, after end of long and illustrious services rendered by veteran Chinese FT-5 fighter trainer aircraft.
+On January 5, 2012, No. 1 Fighter Conversion Unit re-equipped, after end of long and illustrious services rendered by veteran Chinese FT-5 fighter trainer aircraft.
 No 1 FCU, is now being re-equipped with modern state-of-the-art K-8P fighter trainer aircraft.

 Air Chief Marshal Rao Qamar Suleman, Chief of the Air Staff, Pakistan Air Force was the Chief Guest at the occasion.
 In this regard the advanced and focused training at No 1 FCU on K-8P aircraft would assist Pakistan Air Force to remain an air force second to none.

 Base Commander

-Renaming
+Renaming of airbase

 The airbase was renamed as "PAF Base M.M.
-Alam" on 20 March 2014 after the 1965 war veteran Muhammad Mahmood Alam.
+Alam" on 20 March 2014 after the Indo-Pakistani war of 1965 veteran Muhammad Mahmood Alam.